St George's Church, Arreton

 St George's Church, Arreton, is a parish church in the Church of England located in Arreton, Isle of Wight.

 History

 The church is medieval and the earliest traces are from the Norman period.

-Arreton's Church of St George is renowned.
-Part of this church dates from the 12th century.
-The church features a Saxon wall and a Burma Star window.

-The short tower with its unique buttresses contains a ring of 6 bells the oldest of which was cast in 1589.
+Part of the church dates from the 12th century.
+The church has a Saxon wall and a Burma Star window.
+The short tower with its unique buttresses contains a ring of 6 bells, the oldest of which was cast in 1589.

-In this parish lived Elizabeth Wallbridge.
-She became so famous that many people, including Queen Victoria visited her grave.
+In this parish lived a devout young woman, Elizabeth Wallbridge, made famous as "The Dairyman's Daughter" in an early nineteenth-century poem by Legh Richmond.

 The war memorial was designed by local architect, Percy Stone (1856–1934).

 Organ

-The church has an historic organ dating from 1888 by the famous builder William Hill.
+The church has an historic organ dating from 1888 by the organ-builder William Hill.
 A specification of the organ can be found on the National Pipe Organ Register.